lsst/rtn-045/index.rst

 ---------------------

-While globally defined functions or classes which are used more than once in a notebook should be defined in section ``1.2 Define Functions and Parameters``, single-use functions or classes for, e.g., plotting, can be defined immediately before they are used.
+While globally defined functions or classes which are used more than once in a notebook should be defined in section ``1.2 Define Functions and Parameters``, single-use functions or classes can be defined immediately before they are used.

-Functions or classes that are particularly long blocks of code (>20 lines) can be hidden by going to the "View" menu item and choosing "Collapse Selected Code", or by clicking on the blue bar that appears to the left of a selected cell.
+Functions or classes that are particularly long blocks of code (e.g., >20 lines) can be hidden by going to the "View" menu item and choosing "Collapse Selected Code", or by clicking on the blue bar that appears to the left of a selected cell.
-Hidden cells should be described in the preceding markdown cell, e.g., "the following hidden cell contains code that defines the ``make_cmd_plot`` function".
+Hidden cells should be described in the preceding markdown cell with text like "the following hidden cell contains code that defines the ``make_cmd_plot`` function".
-The first hidden cell in a notebook should include instructions for displaying the cell, e.g., "to see the contents of the hidden cell, select View from the menu bar and then Expand Selected Code".
+The first hidden cell in a notebook should include instructions for displaying the cell, such as "to see the contents of the hidden cell, select View from the menu bar and then Expand Selected Code".